-"Appendix B, "Password and passphrase rules"," contains the rules for UVM passphrases and Security Chip passwords.
+"Appendix B, "Password and passphrase rules"," contains password criteria that can be applied to a UVM passphrase and rules for Security Chip passwords.

 "Appendix C, "Rules for using UVM protection for system logon"," contains information about using UVM protection for operating-system logon.